I was born in Brighton in 1954. I am married to Val and we have four sons / daughter in laws and six grandchildren.

 Attempting to paint the sea and waves is a different matter.
 To catch the dynamic changing mood is quite difficult – hopefully my paintings attempt to portray something of the power and wonder of the sea and in particular waves.
 Therefore, I am attempting to produce something a little different from those who have gone before.

 A few years ago we visited a Picasso exhibition in Basel, Switzerland, which has influenced some of my other attempts at abstract painting.
 In addition, the books by Rolina van Vliet, have been a helpful inspiration.

 In December 2013 I was made redundant after more than 30 years working on power station refurbishment as a design engineer.
 Therefore, I took early retirement, which has given me more time to develop my painting and drawing.
-So since early 2014, I have been exploring portraiture and life drawing with Derby sketching club.
-This has included some plein air painting trips.
+From early 2014, I explored portraiture and life drawing with Derby sketching club until we moved to Lincolnshire in July 2017.
+This time included some plein air painting trips.

 For many years I have been a member of the SAA (A Community for All Artists).

 Through our church connection (first at Jubilee Church, Derby and more recently with Market Rasen New Life Church) I have been exploring prophetic art.
 Examples can be found on my web site at www.prophecythroughart.co.uk.